zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 458.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, which will give you all of the vocabulary, defin itions, new sample sentences with the new words that we talk about, additio nal definitions, cultural notes, comprehension questions, and a complete transcript  of this episode.
+Go there to download a Learning Guide for this episode, which will give you all of the vocabulary, defin itions, new sample sentences with the new words that we talk about, additio nal definitions, cultural notes, comprehension questions, and a complete transcript  of this episode.

 This episode is a story called “Going to the Playground.”
 It’s going to introduce some common vocabulary you might use if you are on a pla yground, a place where kids play.
 Let’s get started. > My wife was out of town on business and our nanny was sick, so  I took the day off from work to take care of our two kids: Livia, who is two, and Augustus, who is three and a half.
 I thought that going to the playg round would be a good thing to do, but it turned out to be an accident waiting to ha ppen.
 > When we got to the playground, the kids jumped out of the car.
 Livia got onto the merry-go-round, pushing it as hard as she could.
 The t rouble was, there were a couple of toddlers playing on it and they fell backwards, getting the wind knocked out of them.